”This project was different from every project I have done! There is a lot I take from it and I thank the

 forever in my heart.
 I entered this project fully aware that I would meet people different from me in

+every aspect but one: their hearts.
 Over this two-week time span we built a tiny society: there were

 people cooking, there were people cleaning, there were people creating art… The Britannica